 As a consequence of the Fukushima accident, the public's awareness of China's nuclear energy development and related safety issues has increased.
 For example, internet bloggers started the internal Chinese debate on safety issues related to nuclear energy.
-In the near future, the Chinese government will have to improve public participation during the licensing processes of nuclear energy projects so as to make the decision making process more transparent and enforce the regulatory system more effectively.
+In July 2013, the local government in Jiangmen, in southern China, had to cancel plans for a nuclear fuel cycle complex project due to public protests, which really showed the importance of public acceptance on nuclear projects, and serves as an indicator of the type of difficulties that might ultimately be experienced in HLW repository siting.
+51 In the near future, the Chinese government will have to improve public participation during the processes of discussing and deciding upon nuclear energy projects so as to make the decision making process more transparent and enforce the regulatory system more effectively.